MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 In addition to a basic understanding, I want to provide guidance and questions that will help create good governance.
 This series consists of technical articles as well as organizational considerations, such as why and how.
 This is equally important, because for good governance, you don't just have to look at the technology and decide what users are allowed to do and what they are not, but ask yourself, where are we actually going with this?
 What goal do we want to pursue and how do we get there?
 Or rather, what questions do we need to ask so that we can find answers to how we can get to our goal?

 How can we use governance to create a framework for all stakeholders that increases the likelihood that they will make good decisions.
-Good decisions are those that lead us to reach our goal (which we should have defined beforehand).
+Good decisions are those that lead us to reach our goal.
+That means, as a first step we need to define our goal.
+If we don't know where we're heading, we can't determine the steps necessary.
+Ask yourself...
+- who's the target audience for Power Platform?
+Citizen Developer, Code first Developer, the admin team or all of them?
+- Do we want to tackle personal productivity solutions or are we looking to retire legacy tools and processes?
+- What do we want to use Power Platform form in the first place?
+- Do we want to buy a low-code app or do we want to invest in a platform?

+If you have a look at the benefits of Power Platform again, you may realize that there are four different goals.
+Don't get me wrong, you can achieve all of them, but you should know where to start in order to not get overwhelmed.

+>Don't Half-Ass multiple Things, Whole-Ass THE Thing

+If you start to work on multiple goals at once, it's likely to not reach any of them.
+Set a smart goal, then track your progress with success criteria as you go along (hint: the [Power Platform Adoption workbook](https://aka.ms/powerplatformadoptionworkbook) has a few awesome resources to help you with that)

 ### Safespace for maker

-If we want to have what Microsoft promises us from the use of the Power Platform (Citizen Developer, everybody is a maker, less confusion, more focus on what matters, better collaboration, purpose in work, belonging, etc), if we want to promote such a work culture, then we have to help the users to achieve it.
-We do this by using governance to create an environment in which we increase the likelihood that users can make the right decisions.
+If we want to benefit from the Power Platform, we need to help the ones using it to make better decisions.
 Decisions that lead to a good outcome.
-What are decisions that lead to a good outcome, that lead to a positive use of the platform, to more collaboration and less "being busy" and more "productive".
-We can lead our users to be more likely to make these decisions, but to do that we need to understand that our goal is to have a modern understanding of organizational work.

-Governance is often used in organizations that are structured in a now-outdated model (for more on this, see [Why Microsoft 365 adoption projects fail](https://docs.microsoft.com/microsoft-365/community/why-m365-adoption-projects-fail)).
-As a result, many governance considerations are still intended to:
+And users will need a room to make those decisions, where they can't break things and where they have the chance to learn how to make good decisions.
+With a governance concept we can create such room, which I like to call a safespace for makers.
+User need access to the tools, they need the training how to use the tools and they need the chance to try them out, without constantly encountering resistance and without having the feeling that they are not allowed to do so.
+By creating a safespace for makers, we can use governance to give users the possibility to learn how to increase productivity, improve collaboration and engagement with Power Platform.

+Governance models are still often used to prohibit things, to shut down and restrict opportunities.
+This grows out of an outdated understanding of the capabilities of my users and creates an IT vs Business mentality.

+As a result, you often find models that are designed to ensure...

 - Maintain control,
-- Ensure planning certainty,
+- Ensure planning certainty and
 - isolate knowledge.

-This is often underpinned by the fact that this is necessary to maintain data security and protection.
-It is often assumed that the business world as we know it from the last 40 years still exists.
-But that's not the case, because to put it succinctly: Control, predictability, and hierarchies no longer meet the needs of modern organizations; accordingly, as the demands on governance change, so must the demands on modern organizations.
-As explained in detail in the article [Why Microsoft 365 adoption projects fail](https://docs.microsoft.com/microsoft-365/community/why-m365-adoption-projects-fail), it is necessary to abolish old mental models and replace them with new ones so that the benefits of M365 and the Power Platform can be lived by the users.
+This is often substantiated by the fact that this is necessary to maintain data security and protection.
+Which is important, but the idea of how to achieve this is often a very outdated idea: Control, predictability, and hierarchies no longer meet the needs of modern organizations; accordingly, as the demands on modern organizations changes, so must the demands on a modern governance concept.
+As explained in detail in the article [Why Microsoft 365 adoption projects fail](https://docs.microsoft.com/microsoft-365/community/why-m365-adoption-projects-fail), it is necessary to abolish old mental models and replace them with new ones so that the benefits of Microsoft 365 and the Power Platform can be experienced by the users.

-Old mental models and their modern equivalent:
+I will give an example of old mental models and their modern equivalent:

 - Controlling > Empowering
 - Planning > Experimentation